DingyinSun/Regulator_mutation_scripts/README.md

 Assume had already run Abricate to identify the presence and absence of regulator genes of interest, because these scripts are relying on the Abricate output.

+Could also run these scripts on other genes (e.g. virulence genes, AMR), but also needs Abricate output for those genes.

 ### Step 1.
 Run get_locus_tag.sh
 The gene names annotated by Abricate using self-made database is different to annotation by prokka and panaroo, thus it is important to make sure that the nomenclatures are consistent before running these scripts.
  **locus_tag** act as a bridge that allows us to navigate between different naming system.
 This is because same gene may have different name, but a unique **locus_tag**.